AbiPatti/Learning_Notes/hands_on_ml_book/ch06_ensemble_learning.md

-# Chapter 6: Ensemble Learning and Random Forests
+# Ensemble Learning and Random Forests

 ## 1. The Core Concept: Wisdom of the Crowd
 Instead of training one "Genius" model, we train a thousand "Mediocre" models and average their answers.